Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ```

-### Preventing unsynchronized mutation from different threads
+### Unsynchronized mutation from different threads

-Ü reference checking mechanism allows to prevent data access synchronization errors - while two or more threads can modify the same variable without synchronization.
+Ü reference checking mechanism allows to prevent data access synchronization errors - when two or more threads can modify the same variable without synchronization.

 ```
 import "../source/ustlib/imports/thread.u"